VGVentures/very_good_engineering/src/content/docs/error_handling/error_handling.md

 Inform about the potential risks associated with calling a function, helping understand under what conditions an exception might be thrown.

-This transparency allows developers to handle exceptions properly, leading to more robust and error-resistant code.
-Thus, reducing the likelihood of unintended errors.
+Properly documenting possible exceptions allows developers to handle exceptions, leading to more robust and error-resistant code and reducing the likelihood of unintended errors.

 <Tabs>
   <TabItem label="Good ✅">